 Fungal infections also get a hold easily in hot, moist climates, so wear 100%-cotton socks and underwear and shower frequently.
 An itchy rash in the groin or flaking between the toes is likely to be a fungal infection.
 This needs treatment with an antifungal cream such as Canesten (clotrimazole); if this is not available, try Whitfield’s ointment (compound benzoic acid ointment) or crystal violet (although this will turn you purple!).

 As of 16 October 2017, malaria risks in Central and South America have been downgraded by the Advisory Committee for Malaria Prevention (ACMP) following extensive monitoring.
 All of Central America has been downgraded to bite awareness, ie: the risk of disease has fallen below the threshold for taking tablets.
 Similarly most of South America has been downgraded and there are only a few areas where malaria tablets will be routinely advised including parts of French Guiana, Suriname and Guyana.
 However, certain medical conditions make some people more susceptible to malaria so tablets may still be advised even in the lower-risk areas, eg: those with sickle cell disease, immunocompromised patients, those with no spleens or very poor splenic function or who have multiple medical problems.
+They will also be considered for travellers over the age of 70 as, again, they will be more susceptible to malaria.
 Take country-specific advice from a travel clinic expert.
 Whether you are taking malaria tablets or not, it is important to take precautions to avoid being bitten in the first place (see Avoiding insect bites).

 If you are advised to take tablets, then they are likely to be atovaquone/proguanil (eg: Malarone), doxycycline or perhaps mefloquine (Lariam)).
 The latter tend to be used for those who are either allergic to other tablets or have used them several times before without ill effect.
 Talk to your GP, a prescribing pharmacist or a travel health specialist to see which is best for you.